sunnysideup/silverstripe-www-data-fix/README.md

 # how do I install it?

-Run `install.sh` after you have downloaded (composer installed) it.
+Run `install.sh` after you have downloaded install.sh